RobertMyles/website/content/cv.md

 ## <i class="fa fa-history"></i> Professional History

+### Data Scientist, Avanade, São Paulo

+I currently work for Avanade in the São Paulo office.

 ### São Paulo City Council
-- 03/2017 — present
+- 03/2017 — 07/2017
 - São Paulo
 - Position: Director of DIPROJ; Data Science & Analystics Administration

-In the *Secretaria de Finanças*, I head a team responsible for making accurate forecasts of data on public spending.
-Part of my job is also modernizing the way our department does analysis.
-To do that, I'm giving in-house R courses and building Shiny applications, along with semi-automated reports.
-It's an interesting job being at the heart of politics in one of the biggest cities in the world!
+In the *Secretaria da Fazenda*, I headed a team responsible for making accurate forecasts of data on public spending.
+Part of my job was also modernizing the way the department does analysis.
+To do that, I gave an in-house R course and built a Shiny application for the department (part of an internal R package that I wrote), along with the production of semi-automated reports.
+It was an interesting experience being at the heart of politics in one of the biggest cities in the world, without a doubt.
+I learned how much of the job was actually about something very simple: managing relationships.

 ### Instituto Brasileiro de Pesquisa e Análise de Dados ([IBPAD](http://www.ibpad.com.br/))
 - 08/2016 – present